 In September 1950, Delaware County Christian School officially opened its doors to 58 students in grades K-5.
 Holding firm to God's promise found in Jeremiah 32:17, "Ah Sovereign Lord, You have made the heavens and the earth by your great power and outstretched arm.
 Nothing is too hard for you.", forty-three families stepped out in faith and enrolled their children for the 1950-51 school year.
 Operating on a budget of $6,907 and housed in the basement of the First Presbyterian Church of Springfield, the new Christian school began its first year employing two full-time teachers and two part-time teachers.

-To meet the needs of its growing student population from the greater Delaware Valley five-county area, the school continued to expand its facilities in 1994 with the addition of a new fine arts building, Lowrie Annex, on the Malin Road campus.
+To meet the needs of its growing student population from the greater Delaware Valley five-county area, the school continued to expand its facilities in 1994 with the addition of a new fine arts building, Lowrie Annex, on the Upper Campus.

-In 2009, to meet the needs of its expanding elementary program, DC sold the Bishop Hollow campus and purchased the thirty-eight acre Devon Elementary Campus.
+In 2009, to meet the needs of its expanding lower school program, DC sold the Bishop Hollow campus and purchased the thirty-three acre Lower Campus in nearby Devon.